Shahmahdi/phonebook_app/README.md

 - Then go to the server folder and run ``` npm install ``` and then ``` npm start ``` script.
 It will start the server on port 4000.
 - Go to the client folder and run ``` yarn install ``` and then ``` yarn start ``` script.
 - And then go to the chrome browser and hit this URL: ``` localhost:3000 ```.

+## For running tests

+For running testcase run: npm test

 ## API Documentation